-DR. DANIEL VON HOFF is TD2’s Chief Development Officer.
-He also serves as Physician in Chief, Distinguished Professor and Director of Clinical Translational Research Division at TGen (Translational Genomics Research Institute) in Phoenix, Arizona, as well as Chief Scientific Officer for US Oncology and for Scottsdale Healthcare's Clinical Research Institute.
-He holds an appointment as Professor of Medicine, Mayo Clinic, Scottsdale, AZ.
+Dr. Daniel Von Hoff is TD2’s Chief Development Officer.
+He also serves as Physician in Chief, Distinguished Professor and Director of Clinical Translational Research Division at TGen (Translational Genomics Research Institute) in Phoenix, Ariz., as well as Chief Scientific Officer for US Oncology and for Scottsdale Healthcare's Clinical Research Institute.
+He holds an appointment as Professor of Medicine, Mayo Clinic, Scottsdale, Ariz.

-Dr. Von Hoff was appointed to President Bush's National Cancer Advisory Board in 2004-2010.
-Dr. Von Hoff is the past President of the American Association for Cancer Research (the world's largest cancer research organization), a Fellow of the American College of Physicians, and a member and past board member of the American Society of Clinical Oncology.
-He is a founder of ILEX™ Oncology, Inc. (acquired by Genzyme after Ilex had 2 agents, alemtuzumab and clofarabine approved by the FDA for patients with leukemia).
-Dr. Von Hoff is founder and the Editor Emeritus of Investigational New Drugs - The Journal of New Anticancer Agents; and former Editor-in-Chief of Molecular Cancer Therapeutics.
+Dr. Von Hoff was appointed to President George W. Bush's National Cancer Advisory Board in 2004 and served until 2010.
+Dr. Von Hoff is the past President of the American Association for Cancer Research (the world's largest cancer research organization), a Fellow of the American College of Physicians and a member and past board member of the American Society of Clinical Oncology.
+He is a founder of ILEX™ Oncology, Inc. (acquired by Genzyme after ILEX had two agents, alemtuzumab and clofarabine, approved by the FDA for patients with leukemia).
+Dr. Von Hoff is founder and the editor emeritus of Investigational New Drugs - The Journal of New Anticancer Agents; and former editor-in-chief of Molecular Cancer Therapeutics.
 He is a co-founder of the AACR/ASCO Methods in Clinical Cancer Research Workshop.
-He is also proud to have been a mentor and teacher for multiple medical students, medical oncology fellows, graduate students, and post-doctoral fellows.
+He is also proud to have been a mentor and teacher for multiple medical students, medical oncology fellows, graduate students and post-doctoral fellows.

-TARA FRANKS' role at TD2 involves the oversight of business development, marketing, administrative, operational, and financial activities.
+Tara Franks' role at TD2 involves the oversight of business development, marketing, administrative, operational and financial activities.
 She is also responsible for managing strategic business initiatives and collaborations.
-She has over a decade of experience in business development for preclinical, regulatory, and clinical services in the oncology space as well as project management oncology programs in early stage development.
-She has spent the last 5 years heading up operations at TD2.
-During her time at the company she has helped to significantly grow top line revenue, streamline operations and grow the client base.
+She has more than a decade of experience in business development for preclinical, regulatory and clinical services in the oncology space as well as project management oncology programs in early stage development.
+She has spent the last five years leading operations at TD2.
+During her time at the company, she has helped to significantly grow top line revenue, streamline operations and expand the client base.

-Ms. Franks graduated magna cum laude from the University of Arizona where she studied business and genetics and received her MBA from Arizona State University.
+Ms. Franks graduated magna cum laude from the University of Arizona where she studied business and genetics and received her Master of Business Administration from Arizona State University.

-He is also a Manager of Translational Accelerator, LLC, a $20 million biotech venture fund in Phoenix, Arizona.
+He is also a Manager of Translational Accelerator, LLC, a $20 million biotech venture fund in Phoenix, Ariz.

 Mr. Tooker has extensive experience in advising executive business teams throughout his 25 years as in-house counsel.
 In that role with Conseco, Inc., he served as legal counsel and business adviser for a significant private equity portfolio and led mergers and acquisitions and associated bank financings.

-Mr. Tooker earned a B.S. degree in education from Miami University-Ohio and a J.D. from the University of Michigan Law School.
+Mr. Tooker earned a Bachelor of Science in education from Miami University in Oxford, Ohio and a Juris Doctor from the University of Michigan Law School.

-PAUL GONZALES has twenty years of experience working in oncology drug development.
-Paul has been with TD2 for over 10 years working with biotech clients and maturing the nonclinical research department.
-Paul's vast experience in preclinical oncology models contributes to the design and execution of client's preclinical development plans.
-Paul has aided in the advancement of many of today's oncology treatments at their early development phase.
-Paul trained in the oncology drug development field at the Cancer Therapy and Research Center.
+Paul Gonzales has twenty years of experience working in oncology drug development.
+Mr. Gonzales has been with TD2 for more than 10 years working with biotech clients and maturing the nonclinical research department.
+His vast experience in preclinical models contributes to the design and execution of TD2 clients’ preclinical development plans.
+Mr. Gonzales has aided in the advancement of many current oncology treatments during their early development phase.
+He trained in the oncology drug development field at the Cancer Therapy and Research Center.

-Mr. Gonzales received his bachelor’s degree in Biomedical Sciences from Texas A&M University-College Station.
+Mr. Gonzales received his Bachelor of Science in Biomedical Sciences from Texas A&M University in College Station.

-MATTHEW WITMAN has more than fifteen years’ experience in business development and contract management/negotiation within the life sciences and commercial litigation industries.
-Matthew’s role at TD2 involves the oversight of preclinical and clinical proposals and contracts group, in addition to drafting, negotiating and managing internal and external contracts for TD2.
+Matthew Witman has more than 15 years of experience in business development and contract management/negotiation within the life sciences and commercial litigation industries.
+His role at TD2 involves the oversight of preclinical and clinical proposals and the contracts group, in addition to drafting, negotiating and managing internal and external contracts for TD2.

-Mr. Witman graduated with a Bachelor of Arts from Trinity College (CT) and has previously held paralegal and legal document preparer certifications
+Mr. Witman graduated with a Bachelor of Arts from Trinity College in Hartford, Conn. and has previously held paralegal and legal document preparer certifications.

-SUSAN TESSMANN is Director of Clinical Operations at TD2 overseeing and managing the TD2 clinical team including project management, data management, and administrative functions.
-She has over 25 years of experience working in the CRO field, including seven years in Clinical Pharmacology running Phase I and Phase II clinical trials, nine years in Human Resources and eleven years in Preclinical Toxicology as department manager, supervisor, and surgical technician.
-Ms. Tessmann is a certified training facilitator and a certified Six Sigma Greenbelt.
+Susan Tessmann is Vice President of Clinical Operations at TD2 and oversees and manages the TD2 clinical team, which includes project management, data management and administrative functions.
+She has more than 25 years of experience working in the CRO field, including seven years in clinical pharmacology running phase I and phase II clinical trials, nine years in human resources and 11 years in preclinical toxicology as department manager, supervisor and surgical technician.
+She is a certified training facilitator and a certified Six Sigma Greenbelt.

-Ms. Tessmann holds an MBA from the University of Phoenix, in Phoenix, AZ.
+Ms. Tessmann holds a Master of Business Administration from the University of Phoenix.
 She is a Certified Project Manager (CPM) and has obtained the Project Management Institute Project Management Professional (PMP) certification.
-Ms. Tessmann also holds a BS degree in Business Management with emphasis in Industrial Organizational Psychology from Edgewood College in Madison, WI and an Associate degree in Veterinary Technology from Macomb College in Mt.
-Clemons, MI.
+Ms. Tessmann also holds a Bachelor of Science in Business Management with emphasis in Industrial Organizational Psychology from Edgewood College in Madison, Wis. and an Associate in Veterinary Technology from Macomb Community College in Mount Clemons, Mich.